Drug and alcohol addiction relapse triggers run gamut

 There is a lot of emphasis placed on consistency and routine in addiction recovery programs.
 Clients learn to do the things that work for them and are encouraged to do them every day.
 Some of these routines are basic, like sticking to a healthy meal plan and exercising at the same time every day, and some are more recovery-oriented, like attending group therapy sessions, 12-step program meetings or one-on-one meetings with a sponsor.

-Sometimes a person in addiction recovery becomes complacent about their program.
+Sometimes a person in drug and alcohol addiction recovery becomes complacent about their program.
 They get off of their healthy routine because they feel they don’t need it anymore.
 They stop doing some of the things that helped them get and remain sober.
 Usually, this type of behavior will trigger a relapse.
 When a person in recovery stops “working their program,” they are not cured and are headed for a relapse.

 If you’ve experienced long-term or chronic pain, you know how emotional it can be.
 Pain can limit your mobility and eventually limit your outlook.
 Things you want to do cannot be accomplished in the timeframe you planned, if at all.
 Pain makes people irritable, depressed and tired.